hoangvvo/benzene/docs/pages/recipes/persisted-queries.md

 ## Custom implementation

-This recipe isnot just limited to the popular [APQ](https://www.apollographql.com/docs/apollo-server/performance/apq/).
+This recipe is not just limited to the popular [APQ](https://www.apollographql.com/docs/apollo-server/performance/apq/).

 For example, a middleware like [relay-compiler-plus](https://github.com/yusinto/relay-compiler-plus) can be used to implement [Relay-compatible persisted query](https://relay.dev/docs/en/persisted-queries).